docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/limitations.md

   ECI on Hyper-V does not allow Docker Desktop users to breach the Docker Desktop Linux VM.

-* With WSL 2, all WSL 2 distros on the same Windows host share the same instance of the Linux kernel.
-As a result, Docker Desktop can't ensure the integrity of the kernel in the Docker Desktop Linux VM since another WSL 2 distro could modify shared kernel settings.
+* With WSL 2, all WSL 2 distributions on the same Windows host share the same instance of the Linux kernel.
+As a result, Docker Desktop can't ensure the integrity of the kernel in the Docker Desktop Linux VM since another WSL 2 distribution could modify shared kernel settings.
 In contrast, when using Hyper-V, the Docker Desktop Linux VM has a dedicated kernel that is solely under the control of Docker Desktop.